odpi/tsc/governance/project_stages.md

 ## Active Stage

-To graduate from Incubation Stage, or for a new project to join as an Active Stage project, a project must cODPilete the [proposal process](proposal_process.md) plus:
+To graduate from Incubation Stage, or for a new project to join as an Active Stage project, a project must complete the [proposal process](proposal_process.md) plus:

 * Have committers from at least two organizations.
 * Have achieved and maintained a Core Infrastructure Initiative https://bestpractices.coreinfrastructure.org/[Best Practices Badge].
-* Explicitly define a project governance and committer process.
-This preferably is laid out in a GOVERNANCE.md file and references an OWNERS.md file showing the current and emeritus committers.
+* Explicitly define a project governance process.
+This preferably is laid out in a GOVERNANCE.md file and references an OWNERS.md or MAINTAINERS.md file showing the current and emeritus committers or maintainers.
 A recommended governance process is defined at [example_governance.md](example_governance.md)
 * Have a public list of project adopters for at least the primary repo (e.g., ADOPTERS.md or logos on the project website).
 * Receive a supermajority vote from the TSC to move to accepted stage.